Skip to content

 • Make sure to take regular breaks during longer activities.

-muscle tremors after exercise
+Muscle tremors after exercise

-Measures for muscle tremors:
+Measures to take in case of muscle tremors:

 • Give your dog enough time to recover after exercise.

-Tremors in Neurological Disorders
+Tremors in neurological disorders

 Approach to neurological disorders: